xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

 transmitted.
 When the *LRCLK* is high, the *right* channel is transmitted.

 All data is transmitted most significant bit first.
-The xCORE |I2S|
-library assumes 32 bits of data between *LRCLK* transitions.
 How the data is aligned is expected to be done in software by the application.
 For example, some audio CODECs have a *Right Justified* mode; to attain this mode the library should be set to